 If you're looking for new songs, you've come to the right place.
-We've got elegant jazz, sunny pop-punk and dreamy electronica.
-We've even got great new tracks featuring Lana Del Rey and Frank Ocean.
+We've got exuberant electronica, a rap take on yacht rock and sensual R&B, as well as great new tracks from LCD Soundsystem and Lil Yachty.

 Not only can you stream the tracks here as YouTube videos, but you can also get these songs on Spotify with our playlist, which will be updated weekly.
 That way you can play them on your Bluetooth speakers or wireless headphones or save them for offline moments.

 Why you can trust Tom's Guide Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.

 One of the tracks that LCDSS debuted at their recent string of shows in Brooklyn, "call the police" is hitting people in a variety of ways.
 It reminded me of two of the band's best tracks: "All My Friends" and "New York I Love You But You're Bringing Me Down," but a friend heard a completely different band in this song: the U2 of the 1980's.
 And, yes, they meant that as a compliment.